How to Withdraw Your Child From School in Indiana

 Do you want to withdraw your child so you can homeschool?

-The Department of Education.
-This is not true.
-There is no registration process for homeschools in Indiana.
-However, the Department of Education does give families the OPTION to report enrollment.
-The decision to report to the state is up to each family and should be carefully weighed based on your specific situation.
+The Department of Education does give homeschool families the OPTION to report student enrollment.
+The decision to report enrollment to the state is up to each family and should be carefully weighed based on your specific situation.
 We are not attorneys and can not advise you whether you should or shouldn’t report.
 We recommend contacting HSLDA if you have any legal questions.

 Withdrawing a High School Student

 When a student is removed from an Indiana high school, the school must correctly identify and document if that student is being withdrawn (or transferred) to a nonpublic, non-accredited school (homeschool) or if that student is a drop-out.